EdD Professional Doctorate in EducationSouthwark Campus

 The taught phase is assessed via a range of assignments, pilot research projects and portfolio development.
 The research phase culminates in a 40,000 word dissertation or equivalent piece of in-depth research-based work, which is assessed by viva.
 An ongoing portfolio is maintained throughout the taught and research phase.

-UK higher education increasingly demands doctorate level qualifications and a UK doctorate is usually preferred.
-Participants wishing to develop a career in research or in senior positions in education benefit from having a doctorate.
-The opportunity to write for publication along the way is built into the EdD programme.
-Publishing in refereed journals is particularly important for participants looking to excel in academia.
+UK higher education increasingly demands doctorate level qualifications and anyone wishing to develop a career in research or in senior positions in education will benefit from having a doctorate.
+Opportunities to write for publication are built into the programme and publishing in refereed journals is particularly important for participants looking to excel in academia.

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes:

 - An online board where you can see a wide range of placements: part-time, full-time or voluntary.
 You can also drop in to see our Job Shop advisers, who are always available to help you take the next step in your search.